R2D2-ztx/Runner/README.md

 Thurian Campos(fields)\
 Vitor Hugo

-Thanks to everybody that helps, this beautiful mtfkrs
+Thanks to everybody that helps, and this beautiful team.\

-kthksbye
+Group project made in a bootcamp of Academia de Codigo.\
+Ilha terceira, 14/02/2021.